Bernadeth Pons: Indoor volleyball

 Pons played with Rafael B Lacson National High School, Western Visayas Regional Athletic Association and the Far Eastern University.
 She played with Petron Tri-Activ Spikers, winning the 2016 Philippine Super Liga All-Filipino Second Best Outside Spiker award.

 In the 2017 season of the Philippine SuperLiga, Pons with the Petron Blaze Spikers won the Invitational Cup silver medal, All-Filipino Conference gold medal and the Grand Prix Conference silver medal.
 She became a team captain of FEU Lady Tamaraws during the UAAP Season 80 and she led the team in first finals appearance since UAAP Season 71.
 They finished as a runner-up after they lost in DLSU Lady Spikers in best-of-three finals.

 Beach volleyball

 In beach volleyball, Pons is known for playing alongside Sisi Rondina.
 Collectively, they are affectionately known by the name "SiPons".
 The pair has played together as early as the 2017 season of the Philippine Super Liga.
 The pair are part of the Petron Sprint 4T team which won the championship of the Beach Challenge Cup.

 The pair were also part of a 4-player Philippine women's beach volleyball national team which won bronze at the 2019 and 2021 SEA Games.
 They also played in the 2023 edition but failed to make a podium finish.

-Pons will feature in the World Beach Pro Tour in 2025 edition.
-She will play alongside Rondina in the Nuvali Future in Nuvali, Santa Rosa, Laguna.
+Pons then featured in the World Beach Pro Tour in 2025 edition.
+Playing alongside Rondina in the Nuvali Future in Nuvali, Santa Rosa, Laguna, they made it as far as the quarterfinals.

+In the 2025 SEA Games, Pons won the gold medal with Rondina.